Homeschooling Latest Resources 2021

 Lets Play Ireland is an online portal on gov.ie providing access to a range of play resources for children.
 Let’s Play Ireland is a government-led initiative aimed at promoting play for all children living in Ireland during the COVID-19 emergency.Playing is central to children’s physical, mental, social and emotional health and wellbeing.Children learn through play while developing resilience, flexibility and understanding of their world.
 Play in families enriches childhood.
 All children and young people have a right to play.
 Play has never been more important, but during this time please follow the HSE advice on physical distancing and washing your hands.

 Please click here for Mrs. Fosters Padlet A Padlet of Educational Resources and Sites.
 A Padlet is an application to create an online bulletin board that can be used to display information for any topic.
 This Padlet has been created with all classes and subjects of the primary school in mind.
 There are also boards for Special Educational needs, Occupational Therapy, Speech and language Therapy as well as emotional/ wellbeing and mindfulness.
 This is a changing resource as it is upgraded and added to regularly.
 It is best to open this resource on an ipad or computer as it is a very large resource.
 Swipe across to see all boards and scroll down each one for full list.

 #RTEHomeSchool launches this Monday!
 A daily, scheduled virtual classroom for all primary school kids.
-Watch it weekdays on #RTE2 from 11am, anytime on the @RTEPlayer and get all the resources at https://t.co/KSUgxxlRAu
+Watch it weekdays on #RTE2 from 11am, anytime on the @RTEPlayer and get all the resources by clicking here

 J.K.
-Rowling author of the Harry Potter series has released a childrens book online which will be released in weekly installments. -click here to be brought to The Ickabog website by J.R.
+Rowling author of the Harry Potter series . -click here to be brought to The Ickabog website by J.R.
 Rowlings

 Pbsbkids.org has wonderful readers with interactive reading games suitable for junior infants- 1st class.